-Some clinical agencies and the Board of Registered Nursing require investigation of any prior convictions and disciplinary actions.
+The Board of Registered Nursing requires investigation of any prior convictions and disciplinary actions.
 Failure to disclose a conviction may interfere with clinical placement and subsequent licensure as a Registered Nurse.
 All students admitted to the clinical nursing program are required to complete a background screening process by an outside agency.
-Individuals with reported convictions should refer to the "Frequently Asked Questions Regarding Prior Convictions and Disciplinary Actions" in the Licensure/Certification section and "Background Checks for Student Clinical Placement" in the Nursing School section of the Board of Registered Nursing web site at www.rn.ca.gov.
+Individuals with reported convictions should refer to the "Prior Convictions and Disciplinary Actions" in the Licensing and Examination section and "Background Checks for Student Clinical Placement" in the Nursing School section of the Board of Registered Nursing website at www.rn.ca.gov.